LizLeki/DynatraceAPI/README.md

 # Schedule Automatic Enable-Disable Monitor Groups around Maintenance Windows

-The two Python scripts in this directory allow you you to automate the creation of scheduled tasks in Windows Task Manager which bulk enable/disable Dynatrace Synthetic Monitors via REST API at times associated with planned maintenance windows.
+The two Python scripts in this directory allow you to automate the creation of scheduled tasks in Windows Task Manager which bulk enable/disable Dynatrace Synthetic Monitors via REST API at times associated with planned maintenance windows.

 The installation and usage sections are written for Windows and may be slightly different on other operating systems.